-One of the things that I have been missing the most in the past year is staying at hotels.
+One of the things that I love about travel is staying at hotels.
 I love researching accommodations during the travel planning process and finding the perfect place for us to stay.
 A great hotel or resort can make or break a trip for me and can even be a destination in and of itself!

-We’re Canadian and love travelling across our beautiful country and staying in fabulous hotels and resorts including these 15 luxurious and unique hotels located across Canada.
-I have stayed at the majority of these (and hope to return) and some are on my bucket list for when it’s safe to explore Canada again.
+We’re Canadian and love travelling across our beautiful country and staying in fabulous hotels and resorts including these 17 luxurious and unique hotels located across Canada.
+I have stayed at the majority of these (and hope to return) while a few are on my bucket list and I hope to stay at them soon.

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.